 There is an abundance of documents (e.g., regarding standards, conventions, best practices, and data formats) to direct developers in all aspects of designing and implementing data products.
-Moreover, some DAACs have developed guides for particular data producers and specific scientific communities [6] [7] [8] [9] [10] [11].
-The DPDG aims to compile the most applicable parts of existing guides into an easy-to-follow document that logically outlines the typical development process for Earth Science data products.
-Emphasis has been given to standards and best practices formally endorsed by the ESDIS Standards Coordination Office (ESCO) [12], findings from ESDSWGs, and recommendations from DAACs and experienced data producers.
-Ultimately, the DPDG provides developers with guidelines for how to make data products that best serve end user communities-the primary beneficiaries of data product development.
-They also guide the developers to ensure that the data products are designed to be FAIR - Findable, Accessible, Interoperable, and Reusable [13] and adhere to NASA's open science objectives and information policies [14] [15].
+Moreover, some DAACs have developed guides for particular data producers and specific scientific communities [7] [8] [9] [10] [11] [12].
+The DPDG aims to compile the most applicable parts of existing guides into a document that logically outlines the typical development process for Earth Science data products.
+Emphasis has been given to standards and best practices formally endorsed by the ESDIS Standards Coordination Office (ESCO) [13], findings from ESDSWGs, and recommendations from DAACs and experienced data producers.
+Ultimately, the DPDG provides developers with guidelines for how to make data products that best serve end-user communities-the primary beneficiaries of data product development.
+The DPDG also guides the developers to ensure that the data products are designed to be Findable, Accessible, Interoperable, and Reusable (FAIR) [14], and adhere to NASA's open science objectives and information policies [15] [16].

 The data products are assumed to be archived at a DAAC, and it is vital that data producers work closely with the DAACs to which their products are assigned to obtain details not covered in this document.
 This document indicates in the respective sections where such close communications between the data producers and their assigned DAACs are needed.
-Examples of areas requiring such communications are: product design, understanding user requirements, selecting a data format, product naming, metadata requirements, testing and receiving user feedback, optimizing product formats for use on the cloud, selection of keywords for the products to facilitate user searches, version numbering, obtaining DOIs, and product delivery and publication schedules.
+Examples of areas requiring such communications are: product design, understanding user requirements, selecting a data format, product naming, metadata requirements, testing and receiving user feedback, optimizing product formats for use in the cloud, selection of keywords for the products to facilitate user searches, version numbering, obtaining Digital Object Identifiers (DOIs), and product delivery and publication schedules.

-Since cloud computing and storage are rapidly evolving, and the ESDIS Project and the DAACs are actively pursuing migrating data products to the cloud, this version of the document includes guidance regarding cloud optimized formats (Section 3.3).
+The ESDIS Project and the DAACs are actively engaged in migrating data products and services to the cloud.
+For this reason, we include guidance regarding cloud-optimized formats and services (Section 3.3).
 It is stressed that data producers should work with their assigned DAAC early in the lifecycle of product architecture and implementation when optimizing their data for cloud distribution and computing.